-A doctoral program for current educators wanting to become practitioner scholars.
-Rather than prepping students for positions in research-intensive universities, the degree prepares professionals to draw on educational theory and research to address the pressing problems facing educational leaders today.
-The program is online and includes periodic face-to-face meetings on the University of Florida campus.
-A cohort of 20 students is admitted every other year and follow a prescribed course schedule.
+Rather than preparing students for positions in research-intensive universities, the degree prepares practitioner scholars to draw on educational theory and research to address the pressing problems facing educational leaders today.
+The program is online and includes periodic face-to-face meetings on the University of Florida’s campus.
+A cohort is admitted every other year and follows a prescribed course schedule.